We’re excited to tell you about the robust, highly customizable Alert Central feature on the dmarcian platform.

-You can choose from common communication channels for alerts—email, Slack or webhook.
+You can choose from common communication channels for alerts—email, Slack, Teams or webhook.
 The alert will provide you with the details of the event and a link to your dmarcian Timeline for you to get even more information.

 How does Alert Central Work?

 Alert Central is based around the dmarcian Timeline.
 Like the Timeline, you choose which changes to track, and the alerts ensure that you’re aware of the changes in real time.
 When we notice a DNS change, a change event gets triggered.
 If a DNS record stays the same, no record change is logged.
 When a record change does occur, it gets sent to Alert Central for evaluation based on your alert configurations.